Chart Color Schemes

 The level of residential development activity in Condobolin is very low in comparison to the average area assessed nationally by AreaSearch

-Condobolin has seen minimal construction activity with only two new dwellings approved annually on average over the five years from 2016 to 2020, totaling eleven approvals.
-This low level of development is characteristic of rural areas where housing needs are modest and construction activity is limited by local demand and infrastructure capacity.
-It is important to note that with such low approval numbers, yearly growth figures and relativities can vary considerably based on individual projects.
+Condobolin had minimal construction activity between 2015 and 2019 with only two new dwellings approved annually on average (a total of eleven approvals over the five-year period).
+This low level of development is typical in rural areas where housing needs are modest and construction activity is limited by local demand and infrastructure capacity.
+It should be noted that yearly growth figures and relativities can vary considerably due to the small number of approvals, which may be influenced by individual projects.

-Given stable or declining population forecasts, Condobolin may experience less housing pressure, creating favourable conditions for buyers.
+Given stable or declining population forecasts for the area, housing pressure may remain relatively low, presenting favourable conditions for buyers.

 Frequently Asked Questions - Development